 “For us the kitchen is an important room, it is the hub around which most of our day-to-day happens: Carla likes cooking and the table next to the work area means we can spend more time together.
 It is a versatile space, cosy and familiar, which we also love sharing with guests, a special place, somewhere I often pause in the morning to read and think".

 Against the far wall, wood panelling with shelves in dark oak house a collection of wine bottles with labels designed by Fabrizio.
 The finish chosen for the shelves and panelling is dark oak, whereas steel was preferred for the base units and worktops, a material that is the epitome of neutral and functional.

 “Our house has deep historical roots with its Venetian seminato floors, inlaid wooden doors and wooden beams or frescos on the ceilings.
 We decided to add the modern touch of this kitchen, the simplicity of white walls and the resulting brightness".

-Art direction: Juma
+Art direction and text: Juma